Maryam-Sayadi/bioinformatics-workbook/Appendix/Introduction_to_MetaGenomics.md

 * The sequencing output is directly detected without the need for electrophoresis; base interrogation is performed cyclically and in parallel.

+#### Single vs. pair Reads

+Second generation sequencing technology begins with breaking up a long piece of DNA into lots of short pieces of DNA called "fragments".
+The resulting set of DNA fragments are called a "library".
+Each fragment is then sequenced individually and in parallel.
+There are two ways of sequencing a fragment:
+* single read sequencing : if only one one end is sequenced.
+* Pair read sequencing : if the technology can sequence both ends of a fragment. (standard practice on Illumina instruments like GaIIx, HiSeq and MiSeq)

+ for pair-end reads you want to make sure that fragment length (F) is at least double the size of the read length (L).
+Typical Illumina fragment libraries would use F ~ 450 bp.
+As reads getting longer ( for example > 250 on  MiSeq) the standard library size gets small and pair end reads will overlap.
+Moreover, the new enzymatic libraries contains a wide range of F sizes ( for example in Nextera library F ranges from 100bp to 900bp).

 ### Illumina sequencing